Michael Madanly

-Micheal Madanly (born 10 March 1981 in Aleppo), better known as Michel Madanly or just Micho, is a Syrian professional basketball player.
+Micheal Madanly (born 10 March 1981 in Aleppo), better known as Michel Madanly or just Micho, is a Syrian former professional basketball player.
 Most known in his prime playing for Jalaa SC's basketball programme from 2004 to 2011, he also played in a number of Syrian and international basketball clubs in China, Philippines, Lebanon and the Netherlands and a regular feature for many years in the Syrian national basketball team.
 Madanly is perhaps best known as the leading scorer in the 2007 FIBA Asia Championship, averaging 33.1 points per game.

 Professional career

 Syria

 He first started his career in Al-Jalaa basketball team in his native city of Aleppo.
 Madanly had originally planned to enter the club as a football player but the club's football team, Jalaa SC, was inactive during that period.
 Consequently, he joined the basketball section of the club.

 He played for a three years with Al-Jeish (Army) Club in Syria as part of a mandatory military service but was transferred to Al-Jalaa once again, where he achieved a lot.